gekoh/yaGen/README.md

 `com.github.gekoh.yagen.ddl.CoreDDLGenerator`
 e.g. with maven plugin (see profile `ddl-gen` within `lib/yagen-example-domain/pom.xml`).
 Note that you need a working JPA configuration using hibernate in classpath.

-### Dump with comments
-YaGen also can generate table and column comments (for Oracle RDBMS) which are extracted from javadoc source on class and field level.
-In this case we need to call the javadoc Doclet functionality which might not be available with specific JVM versions.
-See usage of `com.github.gekoh.yagen.ddl.comment.CommentsDDLGenerator` with profile `ddl-gen-with-tabNcol-comments` in `lib/yagen-example-domain/pom.xml`.